BemidjiState/.github/profile/README.md

 # Helpful tips

-To make things a little easier, here is some helpful information for using GitHub in an organization as well as some git in general.
+Here is some helpful information on using GitHub within an organization.
+Some of this also applies to using git in general.

-## Best practice
+## Best practices

-* Never commit passwords, API keys, or Personal Authentication Tokens (PATs) in a git repository.
-Use client side configs instead.
+* Never commit private information, passwords, API keys, or Personal Access Tokens (PATs) in a git repository (repo).
 * Commits should be small and frequent.
 * Consider using [Conventional Commits](https://www.conventionalcommits.org) specification for human and machine readable commit message.

 ## Collaborators and teams

-Compared to an individual GitHub account, working within an organization has some extra features to be aware of when creating repos.
-When creating a repo, it is private by default.
-You can also set it to public for the entire world to see.
-For private repos, you can give access to people within the organization.
-Here is how to give individuals and even an entire team access to a private repo.
+Working within an organization offers some additional features compared to a personal GitHub account.
+In our organization, repos are set to private by default, with the option to make them public.
+You can selectively grant access to a private repo for individuals or entire teams.
+Here's how to provide access to a private repo.

-1. From the repo page, go to the *Settings* page.
+1. From the repo page, go to the **Settings** page.
-1. On the sidebar, select *Collaborators and teams*.
+1. On the sidebar, select **Collaborators and teams**.
-1. Use the *Add people* or *Add teams* button.
+1. Use the **Add people** or **Add teams** button.
-1. Select the person or team you would like to have access to the repo.
+1. Select the person or team you would like to grant access to.
-1. When prompted, select the role the person or team should have and use the *Add selection* button to submit your choice.
+1. When prompted, select a role for the person or team and use the **Add selection** button to submit your choice.

+## How to use GitHub

+Instructions on just about everything can be found in [GitHub Docs](https://docs.github.com).